Daniel Alarcón: Biography

 Alarcón, a native of Peru, was raised from the age of 3, in Birmingham, Alabama, and is an alumnus of Indian Springs School.
 As a high schooler, he attended the Telluride Association Summer Program.
 He earned a bachelor's degree in anthropology from Columbia University in 1999 and a master of fine arts degree in fiction from the Iowa Writers' Workshop in 2004.
 He has studied in Ghana and been a public school teacher in New York City.
 He was a high school classmate of novelist John Green.

 His first book, War by Candlelight, was a finalist for the 2006 PEN/Hemingway Foundation Award.
 In 2008, he was awarded a Guggenheim Fellowship, a Lannan Fellowship, named a "Best Young American Novelist" by Granta magazine, and one of 39 under 39 Latin American Novelists.
 In 2010, he was also recognized by The New Yorker as one of 20 promising writers under 40.

 Alarcón's debut novel, Lost City Radio, was published 2007, and has been translated into Spanish, Portuguese, French, German, Dutch, Greek, Italian, Serbian, Turkish, and Japanese.
 The German translation of Lost City Radio by Friedericke Meltendorf received the International Literature Award from the Haus der Kulturen der Welt.
-In 2009, he published a collection of short stories, El rey está siempre por encima del pueblo (The king is always above the people), and the following year, "Ciudad de payasos", a graphic novel adapted from his 2003 story City of Clowns, with illustrations by Peruvian artist Sheila Alvarado.
+In 2009, he published a collection of short stories, El rey está siempre por encima del pueblo (The king is always above the people), and the following year, Ciudad de payasos, a graphic novel adapted from his 2003 story City of Clowns, with illustrations by Peruvian artist Sheila Alvarado.

 In 2011, he co-founded Radio Ambulante with his wife Carolina Guerrero, along with Camila Segura, Martina Castro and Annie Correal.

 In 2013, his second novel, At Night We Walk in Circles, was published to critical acclaim.

-Alarcón resides in Oakland, California, and works at Mills College as a Distinguished Visiting Writer.
+In 2021, he was awarded a MacArthur Fellowship.

-Alarcón is the host of The Good Whale, a podcast from The New York Times and Serial about the orca Keiko who portrayed Willy in the film Free Willy.
+In 2024, Alarcón hosted The Good Whale, a six-episode podcast from The New York Times and Serial Productions about the orca Keiko, who portrayed Willy in the 1993 film Free Willy.

+In 2026, Alarcón and cohost John Green began a podcast about international football in the lead up to the 2026 World Cup called The Away End.

+Alarcón resides in New York City and teaches at Columbia University as an associate professor of journalism.